Issues Common Among Men Who Experience Same-Sex Attraction

 • Excessive superstitious fears or beliefs.

 Compulsions are behaviors that a person feels unable to stop himself from doing or things that a person has to do in a very specific way.
-The person may feel driven to do it in response to an obsession, like those listed previously.
+The person may feel driven to do it in response to an obsession, like those listed above.
 In other words, the obsession drives the person to do the compulsive behavior.
 He may have to do it so that he can stop feeling anxious about it.
 Or he might just do it automatically without even thinking about it.
 Compulsions can either be outward physical behaviors (like washing your hands or checking locks) or internal mental rituals (like counting or thinking through past events over and over again).

 Sometimes people don’t recognize that their compulsions are excessive until they take into consideration what other people do or until others tell them that it’s excessive.
 If you wonder whether some of your behaviors are compulsive, ask someone you trust to give you an honest answer.
 Write down the symptoms of compulsive behaviors that apply to you.